IlkomUNJ/io-uring-reverse-engineering-team-3/source_information.md

   Completes a notification request with the specified result.
 - `void io_notif_account_mem(struct io_ring_ctx *ctx, ssize_t size);`
   Accounts for memory usage by notification objects.

+### opdef.h
+Declares the operation definition tables and structures used to describe the properties and handlers for each io_uring opcode.
+Defines `io_issue_def` for specifying per-opcode requirements, capabilities, and function pointers for preparation and issue routines, as well as `io_cold_def` for optional cleanup and failure handlers.
+Provides the central mechanism for associating opcodes with their implementation details, enabling flexible and efficient dispatch of io_uring operations.

+**Function specifications:**
+- `bool io_uring_op_supported(u8 opcode);`
+  Returns true if the given opcode is supported by io_uring.
+- `void io_uring_optable_init(void);`
+  Initializes the io_uring operation definition tables.

 ### openclose.h
 Declares preparation, execution, and cleanup functions for open, openat2, and close operations in io_uring.
 Provides interfaces for managing file descriptors, including support for fixed file tables and installation of fixed file descriptors, enabling efficient asynchronous file open/close operations.